 - If you already have residency, or you already have the government authorization.
 A local architect is hired by the seller to inspect the property and provide a Habitability Certificate (certificat d’habitabilitat), which guarantees the property fulfills all legal requirements for adequate living.

 - A notary must be contacted to oversee the final step of the sale, and impartially guarantee the interests of both parties.
-The property is held in escrow for two weeks or more to verify the legal requirements.

 - The notary writes the Public Title Deed (escriptura publica) which must be signed in his office between the seller and the buyer to complete the sale.
 You must provide the check with the final price of the property and the notary fees.

 The notary fees must be paid by the buyer, which range from €600 to €1300, plus 0.1% of the property price.

 What to Look for When Buying Property